returntocorp/flake8-flask/README.md

 `r2c-secure-set-cookie`: This check detects calls to `response.set_cookie` that do not have `secure`, `httponly`, and `samesite` set.
 This follows the [guidance in the Flask documentation](https://flask.palletsprojects.com/en/1.1.x/security/#set-cookie-options).

+`r2c-unescaped-template-file-extension`: Flask will not autoescape Jinja templates that do not have .html, .htm, .xml, or .xhtml as extensions.
+This check will alert you if you do not have one of these extensions.
+This check will also do its best to detect if context variables are escaped if a non-escaped extension is used.

 Have an idea for a check?
 Reach out to us at https://r2c.dev!